intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 the values are reserved.
 The specifics of how to represent the reservations is up to the documents that define the registries.

-Some registries list out the reserved grease values specifically, marked as "Reserved".
+Some registries list out the reserved grease values individually, marked as "Reserved".
 For example, the TLS registry uses this approach (https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml).